Felix-Muasya/Time-Series-Analysis-and-Statistical-Arbirage/README.md

-# Time Series Analysis and Forecasting
+# Time Series Analysis and Statistical Arbitrage

 This repo contains notes and code for analyzing and forecasting time series whether they be financial, population etc